ka2m/study/README.md

-In this repo you can find tasks, which I wrote during 3rd semester of Algorithms and Data Structures course.
+In this repo you can find tasks, which I wrote during 1st, 2nd, 3rd semester of Algorithms and Data Structures course.

 It is:

+* Some tasks from Ogneva’s C++ course in C++
+* Some tasks on basic Data Structures: BST, Stack, List, Queue, AVLTree in JAva
+* ALl other tasks are shown down below and are written in Python

 Sorting: